HuskyDG/huskydg.github.io/hidden_permissive.md

 ## About

 - Selinux Permissive is very bad.
-For Magisk, it causes Magisk cannot completely hidden if you are using MagiskHide or any hiding mechanism (Shamiko).
-Developer didn't address this problem yet.
+For Magisk, it causes Magisk cannot completely hidden.
+SELinux Permissive will cause some Magisk traces to be more easily detected.
+An example when SELinux is Permissive, any apps can switch to u:r:magisk:s0 context to verify magisk, Enforcing normally prevent apps from switching context.
+- Most Android x86 come with SELinux Permissive because developer can't address this problem.

+## What does it do?

 - This module will patch selinux to premissive all contexts, apply some denials for `untrusted_app`, `isolated_app` and enforce they.
 In short, it will make Selinux is enforced for normal apps but system contexts are in Permissive.
 - Download this module: [Click here](http://huskydg.github.io/safety_permissive.zip)